conradakunga/Blog/_posts/2025-12-16-extending-the-result-type-for-xml-serialization-in-c-net.md

 }
 ```

-We can build on this by using [extension members](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) to extend the [Result](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results?view=aspnetcore-10.0) class.
+We can build on this by using [extension members](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) to extend the [Results](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results?view=aspnetcore-10.0) type.

 The new `class` looks like this: